Mark-Venture/Documents/Electronics_Needed_for_R2.md

 ## **Amplifier**:
 * [ZK-1002T 100W+100W Bluetooth Amplifier Board](https://a.co/d/04iiWMWC)  \- Recommended to enjoy louder and cleaner sound, with easy adjustability form your droid.
 You’ll also need a cable to connect to the DFPlayer.
 NOTE: if you are attending Con’s or using your droid in loud places, the amplifier is highly recommended.
 If you are just “at home” then an amplifier may not be necessary.
 * [Ground Loop Isolator](https://a.co/d/0iq2j0jt)  Suggested when you are using an amp, to eliminiate some hum or noise.

+  NOTE: the DFPlayer does have a 3watt Amplifier built in, while its ok for in your house,  its not loud when you take your Astromech outside or a crowded convention.

 ## **Speakers**:
 (depending on the size of your speaker, you may require custom mounts)